 This is facilitated by use of an INI type script that uses RegEx (regular expressions) to manipulate folder and file names.
-SaberCopy provides a default script in the installation folder named "SaberCopy_rewrites.ctl".
-Click here to open this file on your computer (assuming you have SaberCopy installed).
+SaberCopy provides a default script in the installation folder C:\Program Files (x86)\SaberCopy.
+The file is named "SaberCopy\rewrites.ctl".

 In the example below, a group of rewrite rules are defined with the name [Bible Books (Source Rules)].
 The square brackets denote a "section" which includes every line following it until the end of the file or another section.

 Next, to the left of the "=" there is line defined for matching each book folder expected to be found in a typical 4-level full Bible structure.
 To the right of the "=" is the instruction of how to transform the matched item.

-So, for any parent folder containing a typical 4-level structure that begins with "B", followed by a 4-digit number, followed by "fbl" (this is common notation for MegaVoice full Bible audio messages), it will convert the top-level folder to "Old Testament" or "New Testament", followed by the number and name of the Book, followed by the Chapter file including the Book name, "Chapter" and the chapter number.
+So, for any parent folder containing a typical 4-level structure that begins with "B", followed by a 4-digit number, followed by "\fbl\" (this is common notation for MegaVoice full Bible audio messages), it will convert the top-level folder to "Old Testament" or "New Testament", followed by the number and name of the Book, followed by the Chapter file including the Book name, "Chapter" and the chapter number.